 All together, the river and its tributaries supply 35 percent of California’s water and feed into two major projects: the State Water Project and the federal Central Valley Project.
-Tour participants will get an on-site update of repair efforts on the Oroville Dam spillway.
+Tour participants got an on-site update of Oroville Dam spillway repairs.

-This 3-day, 2-night excursion travels across the Sacramento Valley and follows the river north from Sacramento through Chico to Redding and Lake Shasta, where participants take a houseboat tour.
+This 3-day, 2-night excursion traveled across the Sacramento Valley and followed the river north from Sacramento through Chico to Redding and Shasta Lake, where participants took a houseboat tour.

-Experts talk about the history of the Sacramento River as the tour wends through riparian woodland, crop fields and nut orchards.
-The tour tracks important water issues for farming and environmental uses, visits potential storage sites, discusses innovative programs for flood management, groundwater management and salmon restoration.
+Experts talked about the history of the Sacramento River as the tour wound through riparian woodland, crop fields and nut orchards.
+The tour tracked important water issues for farming and environmental uses, visited potential storage sites, discussed innovative programs for flood management, groundwater management and salmon restoration.